applivery/applivery-android-sdk/README.md

 Call it having your app in foreground whenever you want.

-## Styles
+## Styling the UI

-In order to customize the appearance of the UI, you can make a new resource file under your res/values folder defining your custom attributes.
+In order to customize the appearance of the UI, you can make a new resource file under your res/values folder redefining the applivery default attributes.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>